Tw1ddle/BurstLinker/README.md

 Idea from: [square/gifencoder](https://github.com/square/gifencoder)

-BurstLinker is a simple and fast C++ GIF encode library.
+BurstLinker is a simple C++ GIF encode library.
 You can easily use it on Android, Windows, Linux or other platforms.

 ## Android platform